intellectivelab/docs.intellectivelab.com/_docs/tutorials/configuration-tutorials/unity-case-management-configuration-extjs.md

 - Tasks
     - Inbaskets display work items available for the selected Role for corresponding task type
     - Inbaskets provide filters to narrow down search and actions (workflow responses) to process task
-    - When work item is opened from the Inbasket, Work Item view is displayed
+    - When work item is opened from the Inbasket, work item view is displayed
     - Normally work item view displays case/task properties, it can also display documents attached to case, comments & history of the case

 # Unity Case Management (UCM) Configuration